-If length equals impact, how long should your resume be?
+If length equals impact, how many pages should a resume be?

-If you run a Google search using the keywords “How long should a resume be?” you're bound to come across a number of different opinions.
-Some people declare that an ideal resume should be one page long, regardless of how many years of experience you have, while others have no problem sending out a three-page resume chronicling every detail of their professional journey.
+If you run a Google search using the keywords “How many pages should a resume be?” you're bound to come across a number of different opinions.
+Some people declare that an ideal resume should be one page long, regardless of how many years of experience you have, while others send out a three-page resume chronicling every detail of their professional journey.

 Let's set the record straight.
 When it comes to the ideal resume length, size does matter.
-Here's everything you need to know to answer the question, "How long should a resume be?"
+Here's everything you need to know to answer the question, "How many pages should a resume be?"

 The one-page myth